 Despite the fact that the effective power of the emperors was limited or purely symbolic throughout most of Japan's history, all actual rulers, from the Fujiwara and Hojo regents to the Minamoto and Tokugawashoguns respected the emperor and were keen in having the imperial legitimization for their position as rulers.

 The postwar constitution of 1946 states that the emperor has only a symbolic function.
-He now mainly participates at ceremonies and diplomatic meetings, but has no effective political power.
+He now mainly participates at ceremonies and diplomatic meetings but has no effective political power.
+In 2019, Emperor Naruhito became Japan's 126th emperor.
+He is married to Empress Masako.

 Places of interest related to the Imperial Family

-Besides the current Imperial palace in the center of Tokyo, there are a few other former palaces of the Imperial Family that may be of interest to tourists.
+Besides the current imperial palace in the center of Tokyo, there are a few other former palaces of the Imperial Family that are of interest to tourists.
 While most buildings cannot be entered, some of the palace grounds can be viewed by tourists.

 The Tokyo Imperial Palace is situated in central Tokyo on the former grounds of Edo Castle, a short walk from Tokyo Station.
 It includes a large park area surrounded by the moats and impressive stone walls of the former castle.
 The outer palace grounds and the East Gardens are open to the public year round.
 The inner palace grounds can be visited on guided tours or without joining a tour on January 2 (New Year's Greeting) or December 23 (Emperor's Birthday).